 The East County Substation project was evaluated in accordance with the California Environmental Quality Act and a Permit to Construct (PTC) was granted by the CPUC on June 21, 2012 (Decision 12-06-039).
-NTP #3 is granted by CPUC for the proposed construction activities based on the following factors:
+NTP-14 is granted by CPUC for the proposed construction activities based on the following factors:

-• The Final EIR/EIS prepared for the East County Substation project defined required mitigation measures to be implemented prior to project construction.
+- The Final EIR/EIS prepared for the East County Substation project defined required mitigation measures to be implemented prior to project construction.
 The relevant mitigation measures for construction activities associated with the East County Substation site are summarized in Attachment A and shall be implemented by SDG&E and its designated contractor.
-SDG&E's compliance with the pre-construction component for each measure is noted in the status table.
+SDG&E's compliance with the pre-construction component for each measure is noted in the status table. - All construction activities will be conducted within areas identified and included in the Final EIR/EIS for the East County Substation Project and as refined in Minor Project Refinement Request #012 approved by CPUC on March 11, 2014.